phoenixframework/phoenix_live_view/guides/server/security-model.md

     live_session :admin do
       scope "/admin" do
         pipe_through [:http_auth_admin]
+        get ...
         live ...
       end
     end

-Now every time you try to navigate to an admin panel, and vice-versa, a regular page navigation will happen and a brand new live connection will be established.
+Now every time you try to navigate to an admin panel, and out of it, a regular page navigation will happen and a brand new live connection will be established.

+Once again, it is worth remembering that LiveViews require their own security checks, so we use `pipe_through` above to protect the regular routes (get, post, etc.) and the LiveViews should run their own checks using `on_mount` hooks.

 `live_session` can also be used to enforce each LiveView group has a different root layout, since layouts are not updated between live